bitcoin-resources/bitcoin-resources.github.io/books.md

 {% include books.html category='non-technical' %}

-Even though [Bitcoin Money][bitcoin-money] is a children's book, it drives home the value proposition of Bitcoin in a succinct way, making it valuable for readers of all ages.
+More books are coming out every year, relating Bitcoin to different fields and examining it from different angles.

 {% include books.html category='non-technical2' %}

-More books are coming out every year, relating Bitcoin to different fields and examining it from different angles.

 The Internet of Money books are a collection of talks by Andreas Antonopoulos, most of which are available for [free on YouTube][aantonop-bitcoin-talks].
 The